mdabidullah/lumensuite/packages/docs/blog/document-centric.md

 ![flat-inlines](../images/flat-inlines.png)

-Since various editors can be loaded and unloaded independently of the document, this allows BlockSuite to support switching between different editors using the same block tree document.
+Since various editors can be loaded and unloaded independently of the document, this allows LumenSuite to support switching between different editors using the same block tree document.
 Thus, when switching content between document editors and whiteboard editors (which we call `EdgelessEditor`), all operation history recorded on the doc can be preserved, rather than reset:

 ![showcase-page-edgeless-editors](../images/showcase-page-edgeless-editors.jpg)

 Moreover, the separation of document and editor also allows docs to be used independently of editors.
-This is why BlockSuite not only provides various editor UI components but also many peripheral UI components that rely on doc state yet are not part of the editor.
+This is why LumenSuite not only provides various editor UI components but also many peripheral UI components that rely on doc state yet are not part of the editor.
 We refer to these components as _fragments_.
 The lifecycle of a fragment can be completely independent of the editor, and it can be implemented with a different technology stack than that used for the editor.
 For example, the right sidebar in the following diagram belongs to `OutlineFragment`, which facilitates panel arrangement by the application layer (rather than an all-in-one editor):

 ![showcase-fragments-1](../images/showcase-fragments-1.jpg)